IBM/datascienceontology-frontend/assets/pages/contribute.md

 ## How to contribute

+The Data Science Ontology source is hosted on [GitHub](https://github.com/ibm/datascienceontology).
 To submit a new concept or annotation, or improve an existing one, you should:

 1. Write the concept or annotation, in the data format described below.
 2. Run the validation script, to ensure it conforms to the schema.
-3. Open a pull request on GitHub.
+3. Open a [pull request](https://github.com/ibm/datascienceontology/pulls) on GitHub.

 We welcome contributions of all kinds and we will make every effort to give each pull request a fair and timely review.
 Please understand that the Data Science Ontology is a new project.
 We are still learning what processes will be most effective.